 Although we do not know for certain why people with CF have a greater risk of developing colorectal cancer, it is thought to be associated with the CFTR gene mutation.
 In general, transplant recipients have an increased risk for all types of cancer because the medications they must take to prevent rejection weaken the immune system.

-Additional research is being conducted to understand the mechanism -- or the underlying process -- that causes this higher risk.
-In the interim, the Foundation convened a multidisciplinary team of experts to develop colorectal cancer screening recommendations.
+Research is being conducted to understand the mechanism — or the underlying process — that causes this higher risk.
+In the meantime, the Foundation convened a multidisciplinary team of experts to develop colorectal cancer screening recommendations.

 The Foundation also plans to conduct research to find ways to provide caregivers and people with CF more information to help inform their discussions about colorectal cancer screening.